Pancitox77/StardewValleyExtractor/README.md

 # Getting Started

-Welcome to the VS Code Java world.
-Here is a guideline to help you get started to write Java code in Visual Studio Code.
+The "Stardew Valley Extractor" is an app designed to facilitate and speed up the reading of information about the game.
+The data is extracted from the game's wiki: Stardew Valley Wiki[https://es.stardewvalleywiki.com/Stardew_Valley_Wiki], using a Web Scrapper.

+## Using The App (Users info)

+- Using VSCode: Open the project folder, go to `src/App.java` and run.

 ## Folder Structure

-The workspace contains two folders by default, where:
+The workspace contains the nexts folders:

-- `src`: the folder to maintain sources
+- `src`: the folder to maintain sources.
-- `lib`: the folder to maintain dependencies
+- `lib`: the folder to maintain dependencies.
+- `javafx-sdk-19`: the folder with the dependencies of JavaFX framework.
+- `.vscode` : the folder to maintain IDE preferences.

-Meanwhile, the compiled output files will be generated in the `bin` folder by default.
+Meanwhile, the compiled output files will be generated in the `bin` folder.

-> If you want to customize the folder structure, open `.vscode/settings.json` and update the related settings there.

 ## Dependency Management